xiaoran1/Web_Scraping/README.md

 Author: Xiaoran Huang

-Aim: This project is for collecting the retracted articles¡¯ information and the articles that cite them.
+Aim: This project is for collecting the retracted articles' information and the articles that cite them.

 Installation: